Rezana20/bd4h-group-project/ProjectDelivery.md

 1. Select a paper  - add options to list [
-61,  FarSight: Long-Term Disease Prediction Using Unstructured Clinical Nursing Notes - David 92,  Risk Prediction on Electronic Health Records with Prior Medical Knowledge 168, Med7: A transferable clinical natural language processing model for electronic health records 214, Knowledge-Aware Assessment of Severity of Suicide Risk for Early Intervention 267, AI-Driven Clinical Decision Support: Enhancing Disease Diagnosis Exploiting Patients Similarity - Rezana 276, Using indication embeddings to represent patient health for drug safety studies]
+61,  FarSight: Long-Term Disease Prediction Using Unstructured Clinical Nursing Notes 168, Med7: A transferable clinical natural language processing model for electronic health records - David 267, AI-Driven Clinical Decision Support: Enhancing Disease Diagnosis Exploiting Patients Similarity - Rezana
-	a.
-The paper must have data available, the code must be available for referencing
-	b.
-The best rating should be 5
-	c.
-The level could be hard or easy

 2. Register Team on excel link  - Done

-3. Register Paper by submitting a pdf to gradescope with the team details and paper selection, follow instructions on Submit_at_team_level_pdf - To do
+3. Register Paper by submitting a pdf to gradescope with the team details and paper selection, follow instructions on Submit_at_team_level_pdf - Done

 4. Project Proposal
 	a.
 Review selection from previous steps and then select 1